Why, my soul, are you downcast?

 Once again, I must qualify what I’m about to say.

-I’m a firm believer in the spirit world, both the angelic and the demonic.
-Because of the vulnerable state a depressed person is in, Satan may increase his attacks during such a time.
+I firmly believe in the spirit world, both the angelic and the demonic.
+Because of the vulnerable state a depressed person is in, Satan may increase his attacks.
 Some depression may originate from Satan, especially when the despondency is a consequence of a pattern of sin in a sensitive believer.

 Yet this remark falsely assumes that all depression stems from demonic oppression or attack, with the cure being warfare praying that casts out the evil spirit.

-But the research is crystal clear: chronic depression is often associated with a depletion of a brain chemical, such as serotonin.
-A predilection for depression occurs in family lines, showing a genetic predisposition.
-Even physical diseases such as diabetes or hypothyroidism may wreck havoc on emotions and result in an extended dark mood.
+The research is crystal clear: chronic depression is often associated with a depletion of a brain chemical, such as serotonin.
+A tendency for depression occurs in family lines, showing a genetic predisposition.
+Even physical diseases such as diabetes or hypothyroidism may wreak havoc on emotions and result in an extended dark mood.

-Assigning a spiritual cause to what may be a physically-induced condition could keep someone from getting the medical intervention he or she needs.
+Assigning a spiritual cause to what may be a physically-induced condition could keep someone from getting the medical intervention they need.

 When it comes to things NOT to say to a depressed person, what would you add to this list?